fbpx

 To go with another example, let’s say you were to send out two engineers in a pair; there’s no point having each one fill in the same standard form or, worse, ask the customer to sign and approve the same information on each of their mobile devices.

-That’s not the engineers, it’s simply the way your system is set up.
-However, with custom forms, your software can recognise the two engineers in attendance and have them each collect different sets of data!
+With custom forms, your software can recognise the two engineers in attendance and have them each collect different sets of data!

 Cloud connected devices